brab0/appt/README.md

 #### ./main.js
-Once our API has all the configurations done, we should create our starter point(set it to be at your package.json).
-There, we'll call an API's Appt instance, which will boot the resources and return the result of an express server instance:
+Once our API has all the configurations done, we should create our starter point(set it to be at your package.json):
 ```javascript
 import { config } from './config';
 import { api } from 'appt';